Synthetic Controls with Multiple Outcomes: Monte Carlo Simulations

 where $\boldsymbol{Z}_i$ is the vector of 2 observed predictors and $\boldsymbol{\mu}_i$ is the vector of 4 unobserved predictors.
 The observed and unobserved predictors, $\boldsymbol{Z}_i$ and $\boldsymbol{\mu}_i$, are drawn independently from the uniform distribution $U[-1,1]$ for the control units, and $U[-d,d]$ with $d\in[0,1]$ for the treated unit.
 When $d=1$, the treated unit is equally likely to obtain extreme values in the outcomes as the control units.
 When $d$ is smaller, the treated unit is more likely to be in the convex hull of the control units, and thus have better pre-treatment fits.

 To generate outcomes that are closer to real data, where there are often clear differences in the level of the outcomes across units and that the levels are relatively stable over time, we set the variance of the mean of the coefficients to be large relative to the variance of the coefficients and the transitory shocks.
-As such, the time trend ($\delta_{t,k}$) and the coefficients ($\boldsymbol{\theta}_{t,k}$ and $\boldsymbol{\lambda}_{t,k}$) are drawn independently from the normal distribution $N(\omega_k,1)$ with $\omega_k\sim N(0,10^2)$, and the transitory shocks, $\varepsilon_{it,k}$, are drawn independently from the standard normal distribution.\footnote{When $\omega_k$ is a constant, there would be no distinguishable levels in the outcomes for different units, and demeaning the outcomes would not be useful in this case.}
+As such, the time trend ($\delta_{t,k}$) and the coefficients ($\boldsymbol{\theta}_{t,k}$ and $\boldsymbol{\lambda}_{t,k}$) are drawn independently from the normal distribution $N(\omega_k,1)$ with $\omega_k\sim~N(0,10^2)$, and the transitory shocks, $\varepsilon_{it,k}$, are drawn independently from the standard normal distribution.\footnote{When $\omega_k$ is a constant, there would be no distinguishable levels in the outcomes for different units, and demeaning the outcomes would not be useful in this case.}

 Figure \ref{Ch2_fig_sim} displays the trajectories for two of the related outcomes from a typical simulated sample with $d=1$ and $T_0=10$.
 The trajectories for the treated unit are in black, and the control units in gray.
 As intended, there are visible and stable differences in the level of the outcomes, and the levels for the treated unit are different across different outcomes.
 Although the two outcomes share the same underlying predictors, they may appear different due to differences in the time trends, the coefficients on the predictors and the transitory shocks.
-Overall, the trajectories of the outcomes generated in our simulation look very similar to those in real data, e.g., as seen in Figure \ref{Ch2_fig_des} in the empirical application.
+Overall, the trajectories of the outcomes generated in our simulation look very similar to those in real data, e.g., as seen in the descriptive graphs for the outcomes in the empirical application (Figure B.2 in the \href{https://drive.google.com/file/d/1LQvfM-_omq-LiCMpkI_iNxkGFUUKKBTT/view?usp=sharing}{Online Appendix}).